20 Highly Effective Exercises for Strengthening Your Lower Back

 Exercise 19: Swiss Ball Back Extension

 The Swiss ball back extension specifically targets the lower back muscles.
+This means that you can strengthen your lower back and reduce the risk of injury.

 1. Lie face down on a Swiss ball with your feet firmly planted on the ground for stability.